 Finally the tribe voted – Jamie twice, using Lauren’s advantage – as Kane was blindsided with Jamie’s idol in his pocket, sadly unaware it was only a fake anyway.
 Which I quickly filled him in on as he arrived in Ponderosa.
 I pulled him in for a massive hug, thanking him for being such a sweet, nerdy icon with a killer wardrobe.
 While he may not have ever cast an eliminating vote, Kane showed he had solid game instinct and TBH, I would love to see how he went in a second season.
 But until then, I focused on celebrating his game and the sausage fest that is the jury – swoon – with a big, fat bowl of Sausage Gnockane Fritzler.

 Sweet and herbaceous, with a hint of spice carried on a creamy tomato sauce, this gnocchi is a quick and easy meal which tricks people into thinking you dedicated a good couple of hours in the kitchen.
 It is that good.

 6 shallots, sliced

 ½ cup parmesan cheese, grated

 salt and pepper, to taste

 As you can probably tell, we are very social but the fun isn’t only limited to celebrities!
-You can follow us on Instagram, Facebook, Twitter, Pinterest, Tumblr and Google+.
+You can follow us on Instagram, Facebook, Twitter and Pinterest.